 Predicting Likelihood to Buy for Repeat Buyers

-Predicting likelihood to buy for repeat buyers is a lot easier than predicting likelihood to buy for first-time buyers because there is a lot more information to go on.
+Predicting the likelihood of buying for repeat buyers is a lot easier than predicting the likelihood of buying for first-time buyers because there is a lot more information to go on.
 The likelihood to buy model for repeat purchases evaluates earlier transactions as well as other interactions similar to the model for prospects.

-However, the added information derived from the first purchase can significantly improve the accuracy of the likelihood to buy model for repeat purchases, as compared to a similar model for prospects.
-Unlike the first purchase predictions, repeat purchase predictions utilize all interactions of the customer, such as past purchases, returned purchases, and phone calls to customer service.
+However, the added information derived from the first purchase can significantly improve the accuracy of the likelihood-to-buy model for repeat purchases, as compared to a similar model for prospects.
+Unlike the first purchase predictions, repeat purchase predictions utilise all interactions of the customer, such as past purchases, returned purchases, and phone calls to customer service.

 Choosing the Right Level of Discount Using Likelihood to Buy